msalemor/pf-dev-training/README.md

 ### Connections

-Connections are for storing information about how to access external services like LLMs: endpoint, api keys etc.

-In your local development environment, the connections are persisted in your local machine with keys encrypted.
+Connections store the connection secrets.
+In your local development environment, the connections are persisted to the secret stores (Windows/Mac OS).
+In Linux, you many need to run `pip install keyrings.alt` to install a secret store.

 In Azure AI, connections can be configured to be shared across the entire workspace.
 Secrets associated with connections are securely persisted in the corresponding Azure Key Vault, adhering to robust security and compliance standards.